linuxserver/docker-projectsend/README.md

 &nbsp;
 ## Application Setup

-Requires a user and database in either mssql, mysql or mariadb.
+You are required to setup a database in either mysql or mariadb with appropriate permissions before install.

-On first run go to `<your-ip>/install/make-config.php` and enter your database details.
+The webui will be available at http://<IP>:<HOST_PORT>/ to complete setup.
 More info at [ProjectSend](http://www.projectsend.org).